raspberrypilearning/weather-station-guide/manual-setup.md

 If you make a mistake, use the cursor UP arrow to go back to previous lines for editing.

 Please note that this will take some time.
-You will be prompted to create and confirm a password for the root user of the MySQL database server.
-Don't forget it, as you'll need it later.

-### Create a local database within MySQL
+### Create a local database within MariaDB

 Enter the following: